ETSU-cybersec/Start_Here/Welcome/Ethics_and_Rules.md

 # Ethics and Rules

 Cybersecurity gives us the ability to understand, test, and sometimes break the systems around us.
-With that knowledge comes responsibility.
+With great power, comes great responsibility...

-By participating in Cyber Bucs activities, labs, competitions, projects, or other club resources, you are expected to follow these rules and use what you learn responsibly.
+Anyway....By participating in Cyber Bucs activities, labs, competitions, projects, or other club resources, you are expected to follow these rules and use what you learn responsibly.

 ## The Cyber Bucs Pledge